The Art of Unburdening

 A celebrated choreographer, dancer, and storyteller, Mark Lamb blends movement and narrative with heartfelt artistry.
 Praised by The New York Times for his “quietly celebratory” work, he has shared his powerful stories on The Moth Radio Hour and PBS's Stories from the Stage.
 His storytelling excellence was recognized when he won the National Storytelling Festival with his tribute story to Dolly Parton.

-This project Made possible by
+This project made possible by

 Banner image credit unsplash.com/@kit